JanoschMenke/metis/README.md

 #### UI Only

-The most simple example, only the GUI will be started to collect feedback.
+In the most simple example, only the GUI will be started to collect feedback.
 No models are trained and no de novo run started.
 ```
 cd example_project
 metis -f settings_ui.yml --output results/